probablycorey/rando/README.md

-# README... let's talk about this
+# README...
+It's all about me